These Qigong exercise forms are my favorite way to start the day.

 - Wood Element: Nourishing our Roots

 - Organ Mudra Meditation

-Each form or set of exercises are in their own stand-alone video and are well made and thought out.
+Each form or set of exercises is in its own stand-alone video and is well-made and thought out.

 While sometimes our qi can be healthy, balanced, and flowing, when we are stressed, tense, or unwell, it can become stuck, stagnant, deficient, or excessive.

 Regular practice of the sequences in this element-based Qigong series can help maintain or re-balance the flow of energy in your body, supporting its innate ability to abide in a more balanced, healthy, natural state.